Raghavtrooper/REPSS/README.md

     Output: The LLM's answer and the source documents (employee profiles) are displayed in the Streamlit UI.

 This structured approach ensures efficient data processing, maintainable code, and a robust RAG system for querying employee information.

+Development note: as of 1/7/2025(dd/mm/yyyy) haystack implemntation in the ETL pipeline could not be done due to version compatability issues.